rozinasaf/Stowage/README.md

 # Stowage
-Simulator that runs several Algorithms on several Travels and outputs their result
+A simulator that runs several Algorithms on several Travels and outputs their result

-An exercise given in the course Advanced Topics In Programing.
+An exercise that was given in the course Advanced Topics In Programing.

 Guidelines: